DanDobrick/blog/README.md

 For more options see `thor help draft`

 ## Todo
+- Fix CSS so inline images resize to fit viewport

 I haven't done these in years; who knows if I ever actually will

 - Add proper links to TOC in excerpts on the home page.